 I am worried here.
 Especially with the pixelated one.
 A program like Virtual dub takes your image sequence and just assemble it.
-If you have some sort of pixelation is not because the program, it is because the settings you are giving.
+If you have some sort of pixelation is not because of the program but of the settings you are giving.

 Prepare the files.